Love God. Love the game.

 We would love for you to join us here at the Lakes.
 If you’re interested in playing for us, click on “Recruit Me” to get in touch with our recruiting department so we can get to know you!
 If you want to follow the action from Henderson Field and the Doty Center, check out “Athletics News!”

-Check out our YouTube channel for our archive of video broadcasts of home basketball games, and our Meridix channel for our archive of live audio broadcasts of soccer and away basketball games!
+Check out our YouTube channel for video broadcasts of home basketball and volleyball games, and our Meridix channel for live audio broadcasts of soccer and away basketball and volleyball games!
 And don’t forget to follow us on Twitter for the latest live in-game updates and full game reports!

 The Lakes play men’s and women’s basketball, men’s soccer, and women’s volleyball, and are looking to add more programs in coming years.
 The Lakes compete in the Midwest region of Division II of the National Christian College Athletic Association (NCCAA) with Grace Bible College, Northland International University, Moody Bible College, and Maranatha Baptist University.